SleepingBearDesign/muskegon-risers/content/store/tanktop.md

 +++
-id = "101"
+id = "117"
-title = "MKG Risers Shirt"
+title = "Jersey Tank Top"
-shorttitle = "MKG Risers Shirt" description = "Hang with the crowd by rocking your MKG 50/50 blend tee...
-Choose from 3 different colors!" mini = "Choose from 3 different colors!" slug = "mkg-shirt" imgurl = "assets/img/store/shirts/ShirtGrid.jpg" prodimgs = ["assets/img/store/shirts/Green1.jpg", "assets/img/store/shirts/Green2.jpg", "assets/img/store/shirts/Green3.jpg", "assets/img/store/shirts/Green4.jpg", "assets/img/store/shirts/Blue1.jpg", "assets/img/store/shirts/Blue2.jpg", "assets/img/store/shirts/Black1.jpg", "assets/img/store/shirts/Black2.jpg", "assets/img/store/shirts/Black3.jpg"]
+shorttitle = "Jersey Tank Top" description = "This unisex tank boasts a nice drape, which is ideal for layering or dealing with the summer heat.
+With true style, this tank is extremely smooth and soft, and has reinforced smooth arm and head holes.
+The t-shirt is made out of 100% cotton jersey, except for the grey color (90% cotton, 10% polyester).

+-100% fine jersey
+-Banded arm and head holes
+-Direct-to-garment printing
+-Made in the USA
+-Fabric weight 4.3 oz/yd² (146 g/m²)"
+mini = "With true style, this tank is extremely smooth and soft." slug = "tank-top" imgurl = "assets/img/store/tanktop/BlackTank.jpg" prodimgs = ["assets/img/store/tanktop/BlackTank.jpg", "assets/img/store/tanktop/GreyTank.jpg"]
-price = "19.00"
+price = "30.00"
-sizes = ["Small","Medium","Large","XL","XXL"]
+sizes = ["XS","Small","Medium","Large","XL"]
-colors = ["Lime","Blue","Black"]
+colors = ["Black","Grey"]
 customizable = false
 shippable = true
 +++